Sapphio/passport-pnut/README.md

 #### Authenticate Requests

-Use `passport.authenticate()`, specifying the `'pnut'` strategy, to authenticate requests.
+Use `passport.authenticate()`, specifying the `'tavrn'` strategy, to authenticate requests.

 For example, as route middleware in an [Express](http://expressjs.com/)
 application:

-    app.get('/auth/pnut',
+    app.get('/auth/tavrn',
-      passport.authenticate('pnut'),
+      passport.authenticate('tavrn'),
       function(req, res){
-        // The request will be redirected to pnut.io for authentication, so this
+        // The request will be redirected to tavrn.gg for authentication, so this
         // function will not be called.
       });

-    app.get('/auth/pnut/callback',
+    app.get('/auth/tavrn/callback',
-      passport.authenticate('pnut', { failureRedirect: '/login' }),
+      passport.authenticate('tavrn', { failureRedirect: '/login' }),
       function(req, res) {
         // Successful authentication, redirect home.
         res.redirect('/');